UP | HOME

 Your kids will really thank you one day.
 Maybe not next year.
 Maybe not for 10 or 20 years.
 But one day you'll hear something like;

-"Mom and Dad, I know you were strict and I called you an asshole, but thanks for not letting me…. thanks for telling me….
+"Mom and Dad, I know you were strict and I called you an idiot, but thanks for not letting me…. thanks for telling me….
 I'm glad I didn't turn out like Billy Spanner… "

 Less pain down the line